News

 Listen to the Reformed Witness Hour each Sunday - on a radio station near you, on Sermonaudio, or on your favorite podcast - wherever you are!

-• This month the RWH begins a marriage series by Rev. C. Haak.
-Today's message is titled "The Rule of Conduct for Marriage" based on Colossians 3:12-13.
-For the May RWH Newsletter, visit this page.
+• This month (December 2023) the RWH is broadcasting five gospel messages by Rev. W. Bruinsma, including special Christmas and Old Year's ones.
+Today's Christmas message is titled "The Song of the Angels" and is based on Luke 2:13,14.
+For the December RWH Newsletter visit this page.

 • The Reformed Witness Hour publishes each month's messages in an attractive booklet.
 These printed sermons are a great blessing to many and are distributed all over the world, including to many prisoners in the U.S. If you or your Evangelism Committee would like to receive these, let the RWHC know and they will add you to the mailing list (This email address is being protected from spambots.
 You need JavaScript enabled to view it.).